madalinagomei/guess-my-number/README.md

-Here is a detailed README description for your "Guess My Number!" game project on GitHub:

----

 # Guess My Number!

 Welcome to the "Guess My Number!" game!
 This project is a simple number guessing game developed using HTML, CSS, and JavaScript.
 The game is designed to be fully responsive and works seamlessly on desktop, tablet, and mobile devices.